-- Expenses of renting or leasing a vehicle. - Certain taxes paid or accrued during the tax year. - Interest paid on certain debts. - Contributions or gifts actually paid within the tax year to charitable and governmental organizations and any unused contributions carried over from prior years, except that the total amount claimed may not be more than 10% of taxable income. - Certain percentage depletion rates applicable to natural deposits. - Contributions to pensions, profit sharing or other funded deferred compensation plans. - Contributions to employee benefit programs not elsewhere claimed. - Other deductions including amortization, certain costs of qualified film or television productions, certain business start-up and organizational costs, reforestation costs, insurance premiums, legal and professional fees, supplies used and consumed in the business, travel, meals and entertainment expenses, utilities, losses from partnership trade or business activities, any extraterritorial income exclusion, deduction for certain energy efficient commercial building property, dividends paid in cash on stock held by an employee stock ownership plan, etc.
+- Expenses of renting or leasing a vehicle. - Certain taxes paid or accrued during the tax year. - Interest paid on certain debts. - Contributions or gifts actually paid within the tax year to charitable and governmental organizations and any unused contributions carried over from prior years, except that the total amount claimed may not be more than 10% of taxable income. - Depreciation and the cost of certain property elected to expense under IRC §179. - Certain percentage depletion rates applicable to natural deposits. - Contributions to pensions, profit sharing or other funded deferred compensation plans. - Contributions to employee benefit programs not elsewhere claimed. - Other deductions including amortization, certain costs of qualified film or television productions, certain business start-up and organizational costs, reforestation costs, insurance premiums, legal and professional fees, supplies used and consumed in the business, travel, meals and entertainment expenses, utilities, losses from partnership trade or business activities, any extraterritorial income exclusion, deduction for certain energy efficient commercial building property, dividends paid in cash on stock held by an employee stock ownership plan, etc.